Chestnut Hill, Philadelphia: Public education

 Residents are zoned to schools in the School District of Philadelphia.
 Students in grades kindergarten through 8 are zoned to John Story Jenks School, while students in grades 9 through 12 are zoned to Roxborough High School.

 Students were previously zoned to Germantown High School.

 Private education

 Chestnut Hill is home to several private schools.

-The Pre-K-12 Springside Chestnut Hill Academy, educates single-sex Pre-K-8 and coed 9–12, formed in 2010 through the merger of Springside School and Chestnut Hill Academy.
-Other private schools in Chestnut Hill are The Crefeld School (7-12), and the K-8 Norwood-Fontbonne Academy.
-Nearby private schools in adjacent neighborhoods that attract some Chestnut Hill residents include Germantown Friends School, William Penn Charter School, and Germantown Academy.
+Norwood-Fontbonne Academy is an independent, catholic academy that educates students age 3 - 8th grade and offers two academic paths: Primary and Montessori.

+Springside-Chestnut Hill Academy educates students in PreK - 12th grade.

+The Crefeld School serves students in 7th grade - 12th grade.